-When you arrive, we will give you and up to date guide to local eating and drinking.
+When you arrive, we will give you an up to date guide to local eating and drinking.
 Below are a few suggestions of places which we have enjoyed and can recommend.

-Cafes The Deli and Cafe just one mile south down the A140 serves delicious food all day.
-The Vanilla Bake House in Debenham offers good lunches and teas with home baking, and also in Debenham Lucy Jane Florists serves delicious coffee and cake.
+Cafes The Hog and Hen at Mill Green (near Debenham) is a well stocked farm shop with a cafe and outside space, open Tuesday to Sunday.
+The River Green Cafe and Deli in Debenham offers delicious food .
 The Thornham Coach House – 3 miles north and part of the Thornham Walks is a rustic cafe set in the grounds of a country estate with a good playground and beautiful walks.
-Alder Carr Farm just outside Needham Market is a delightful small organic and pick your own farm with shop and café.
-Mr Allard at Stowupland offers a good butchers, deli and grocery and has a newly opened café in pleasant countryside.
+Alder Carr Farm just outside Needham Market is a delightful small organic and pick your own farm with shop and café..
+Nutshells in Gipping Road near Stowupland offers a café set in pleasant countryside.

 Pubs Thorndon Black Horse – 2 miles North in the neighbouring village of Thorndon offers traditional pub grub and carvery at weekends.
-At Thornham Magna just 3 miles North up the A140, The Four Horseshoes is a family run, 12th century Inn, perhaps the oldest surviving pub in Suffolk, offering reliable home cooked food.
-The Stoke Ash White Horse is a Seventeenth Century coaching inn on the A140 about 3 miles north on the A140 with good food every day of the week and has been a reliable local for many years, and was voted best bar in 2014 by local newspaper readers.
-The newly refurbished The Crown at Stowupland is a pleasant gastropub with an interesting menu alongside basic pub grub while 5 miles up the A140 Oaksmere, Brome offers bar food or fine dining in a relaxed setting of a country house, children can run free in the garden and climb the full size boat .
-The Victoria, Earl Soham serves first rate pub food and beer brewed by the pub itself, one of the best pubs anywhere.
+Under 2 miles up the AI40 at Thwaite, directly on the main road ( towards Norwich) is the veggie pub The Walnut Tree, which has good reports from all who have tried it.
+It is best to ring and book in advance for weekends and other busy times.
+Another couple of miles further on the A140 is The White Horse, with good straightforward cooking and a pleasant atmosphere, while at Thornham Magna ( turn left towards Thornham at the White Horse,) The Four Horseshoes is a family run, 12th century Inn, perhaps the oldest surviving pub in Suffolk, offering reliable home cooked food.
+Newly refurbished The Crown at Stowupland is pleasant with an interesting menu alongside basic pub grub while 5 miles up the A140 Oaksmere, Brome offers bar food or fine dining in a relaxed setting of a country house, children can run free in the garden and climb the full size boat .
+The Victoria, Earl Soham serves first rate pub food and its own beer, try the Victoria Bitter, one of the best pubs anywhere.
 The Cretingham Bell at Cretingham also offers excellent food.

 Restaurants The Bull Auberge, Yaxley -a family run restaurant which has kept a high local reputation deservedly.
 Weavers Wine Bar, Diss – good restaurant in the centre of Diss – “traditional dishes with a modern flair“.
 7.45pm is also worth a detour, at Moat Farm about 3 miles away ( booking essential) it serves supper at 7.45pm ( oddly enough!) on Friday and Saturday nights only.